othmar52/doepfer-filterbank-mod/README.md

 [<img src="media/doepfer-filterbank-mod-drill-020.png" height="150" />](https://raw.githubusercontent.com/othmar52/doepfer-filterbank-mod/main/media/doepfer-filterbank-mod-drill-020.png?raw=true)

 Solder 2 wires into the connection points next to the drilled hole.
-I used a `red wire` for `AUDIO INPUT` which has conectiviry to the tip of the input jack and a `black wire` which is the audio input for the low frequencies circuit.
+I used a `red wire` for `AUDIO INPUT` which has conectivity to the tip of the input jack and a `black wire` which is the audio input for the low frequencies circuit.

 [<img src="media/doepfer-filterbank-mod-pcb1-010.png" height="150" />](https://raw.githubusercontent.com/othmar52/doepfer-filterbank-mod/main/media/doepfer-filterbank-mod-pcb1-010.png?raw=true)